What Is a Lack of Revolving Accounts?

 How to add revolving accounts to your credit history

-With Discover’s pre-approval tool, you can see your eligibility for any Discover credit cards without a hard credit inquiry.
+With Discover’s pre-approval tool, you can see your eligibility for any Discover credit cards with no impact to your credit.
 You can then choose your best option and submit an application knowing you’ll likely get approved for the card.
 Keep in mind, submitting an application will result in a hard inquiry.